Nash Equilibria, Regularization and Computation in Optimal Transport-Based Distributionally Robust Optimization: Regularization by Robustification

 \begin{remark}[Hessian regularization] Corollary~\ref{corollary:Wasserstein-p:regularization} generalizes~\citep[Remark~10]{bartl2020robust}, which establishes an upper bound on the worst-case expected loss across all distributions in a Wasserstein ball with~$p>2$ and~$d(z,\hat z)=\|z-\hat z\|_2$.
 This bound penalizes the gradient and the Hessian of the loss function and holds only {\em asymptotically} for small~$\eps$.
 One readily verifies that this bound can be obtained from~\eqref{eq:regularization_wasserstein:1} by ignoring all terms of the order~$\cO(\eps^k)$ for $k>2$ and by noting that $\|D^{2} \ell(\hat z)\|_2 = \lambda_{\text{max}}\left(D^{2} \ell(\hat z)\right)$. \end{remark}

 \begin{remark}[Lipschitz regularization] For $p=1$ the upper bound in~\eqref{eq:regularization_wasserstein:2} collapses to the sum of the expected loss under the reference distribution and the Lipschitz modulus of~$\ell(z)$ weighted by the Wasserstein radius~$\eps$.
-This bound is exact if~$\cZ =\R^d$ and the loss function is convex~\citep[\textsection~6.2]{esfahani2018data}, and it gives classical regularization schemes in statistics and machine learning a robustness interpretation \cite{blanchet2019robust,gao2024wasserstein,shafieezadeh2019regularization,shafieezadeh2015distributionally}.
-Note that the upper bound in~\eqref{eq:regularization_wasserstein:2} fails to be tight for~$p>1$ even if~$\ell(z)$ is convex. \end{remark}
+This bound is exact for every~$\eps\geq 0$ provided that~$\cZ =\R^d$ and the loss function is convex~\citep[\textsection~6.2]{esfahani2018data}.
+This result gives classical regularization schemes in statistics and machine learning a robustness interpretation \cite{blanchet2019robust,gao2024wasserstein,shafieezadeh2019regularization,shafieezadeh2015distributionally}.
+More generally, this bound is exact when the loss function~$\ell(z)$ grows asymptotically at rate~$\lip(\ell)$ along some recession direction of~$\cZ$ \citep[Corollary~2]{gao2024wasserstein}.
+Note, however, that the upper bound in~\eqref{eq:regularization_wasserstein:2} fails to be tight for~$p>1$ even if~$\ell(z)$ is convex. \end{remark}

 To conclude, we re-introduce the decision variable~$\theta$ and highlight the usefulness of the bounds developed in this section for solving the DRO problem~\eqref{eq:dro}.
 If the loss function~$\ell(\theta,z)$ is {\em nonconvex} in~$\theta$ and/or~$z$, then it is generically hard to evaluate and to minimize the worst-case expectation {\em exactly} even if the nominal distribution is discrete.
 If the Lipschitz modulus of~$D^{p-1}\ell$ can be evaluated in closed form, however, then the upper bound of Theorem~\ref{theorem:minimax} can be computed efficiently because it consists of several sample averages.
 In addition, this upper bound can be minimized {\em approximately} by using stochastic gradient descent-type algorithms.
 By Theorem~\ref{theorem:minimax}, the resulting approximate minimizers enjoy the same robustness guarantees as the exact minimizers of the nonconvex DRO problem.